Code-Institute-Submissions/crate-o-wine/README.md

 ### Acknowledgements

-- My Mentor [Precious Ijege(https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) helped me along the way and ensured high standards at all times.
+- My Mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) helped me along the way and ensured high standards at all times.

 - `#peer-code-review` and `#user-centric-frontend` slack channels helped me along the way for any queries I had and for getting an outside opinion on how the site could improve.

+Click here to go back to [README.md](https://github.com/kenwilde1/crate-o-wine/blob/main/TESTING.md#testing)